Decision Making under Uncertainty: An Experimental Study in Market Settings: Results

 Perhaps surprisingly, allowing for multiple priors via MEU does not change the result.
 Pass rates for MEU are the same as for SEU, implying that {\em MEU does not capture violations of SEU in our experiment.} These findings are consistent with data from the experiment in \cite{hey2014}: see \cite{chambers2016}, which performs the same kind of analysis as we do in the present paper for \citeapos{hey2014} data.

 Finally, we look at PS to investigate whether observed behavior is (in)consistent with preferences being based on probabilities, using the necessary condition proposed by \cite{epstein2000probabilities} and checking event monotonicity in questions~\#5 and~\#6.
-We find that 48\% to 62\% of subjects are not inconsistent with PS.
+We find that 48\% of subjects in the market-stock task and 62\% of subjects in the market-Ellsberg task are not inconsistent with PS.

+Testing for the exact compliance with the model may be too demanding.
+It is possible that small mistakes could account for a subjects' deviation from SEU or MEU.
+We now turn to quantifying the degree of compliance with the models, using CCEI and minimal~$e$ as described in Section~\ref{section:theoretical_background}.

-\paragraph{Distance measures.} The Critical Cost Efficiency Index \citep[CCEI;][]{afriat1972efficiency} is a measure of the degree of compliance with GARP.
-It is heavily used in the recent experimental literature to gauge how close subjects are to being rational economic agents \citep[e.g.,][]{choi2014who}.
-In our lab data, the average CCEI is above~0.98, which implies that on average budget lines needed to be shifted down by about two percent to eliminate a subject's GARP violations (Table~\ref{table:uci_distance}).
+\paragraph{Distance measures.} The Critical Cost Efficiency Index (CCEI) is a measure of the degree of compliance with GARP that is widely used in the recent experimental literature \citep[e.g.,][]{choi2014who}.
+In our laboratory data, the average CCEI is above~0.98, which implies that on average budget lines needed to be shifted down by about two percent to eliminate a subject's GARP violations (Table~\ref{table:uci_distance}).
 The CCEI scores reported in Table~\ref{table:uci_distance} are substantially higher than those reported in \cite{choi2014who}, but close to the CCEI scores in \cite{choi2007}.
 This would seem to indicate a higher level of compliance with utility maximizing behavior than in the experiment by \cite{choi2014who}, and about the same as the experiment by \cite{choi2007}.
 Note, however, that there are several substantial differences in the settings and the designs between the two aforementioned studies and ours.
-We had two types of events (other studies typically have one fixed event structure), each type involved~10 budgets (i.e., total~20 budgets) while the aforementioned studies had~25 and~50 budgets respectively.
-Most importantly, objective probabilities were not provided in our study.
+We had two types of events (other studies typically have one fixed event structure), each type involved~10 budgets (i.e., total~20 budgets) while the cited studies had~25 and~50 budgets respectively.
+Most importantly, objective probabilities were not provided in our experiment.